 - 1. The combination of theory with practice, and high-quality courses. - 2.
-The high-quality teaching staff who makes the PSP a strong attraction for prospective students. - 3.
-Academic staff is easily accessible to current and former students. - 4.
+The high-quality teaching staff who makes the PSP a strong attraction for prospective students.
+Academic staff is easily accessible to current and former students. - 3.
+This is a quite original and innovative programme that matches to the needs of the labour market. - 4.
 There are good links with the industry.